📢 The New D2C Playbook: Insights from April 2026

 Then, if the marketplace or your warehouse fulfills your orders, the shipping discrepancies can easily be tracked.
 You don’t need to wait and lose money for a payment cycle like 30 days.
 The system will raise the dispute like a devoted soldier and you will not lose your profits.

 An advanced tool can protect your profits until the final stop.
 It allows you to monitor additional return costs from marketplaces or your website.
 You can compare expected and received payments, see all charges in detail, and understand their impact on your profits.
+Beyond reconciliation, subscription-based operations and MSPs can further curb leakage by adopting automated billing and invoicing software, streamlining usage-based and recurring billing, reducing invoice errors, and accelerating collections to close gaps from disputes, adjustments, and delayed payouts.

 Just like albums have a bonus track, here’s a bonus solution for you: imagine being able to track all your returns on their way back to the warehouse.
 With an advanced tracking solution, you can monitor your product’s journey and ensure your business thrives with full visibility and control.